palchrb/inreach-project/README.md

 ### 1. Prerequisites

 - Docker installed on your server
-- A phone number that can receive SMS (for Garmin Messenger registration)
+- A phone number that can receive SMS (for Garmin Messenger registration) Ideally this should not be your own phone number and rather a phone number that represents the inreach assistant, as you will need to send messages from your own garmin messenger - to THIS phone number's garmin messenger account.
 - API keys (see table above)

 ### 2. Create configuration